End-to-End Mobile Application

 Branding

 As this was an end-to-end design for a mobile app MVP, some branding was required.
-Logos, colors, and fonts were created:
+Logos, colors, and fonts were created, as well as a basic UI component library.

 High-Fidelity Screens